-- B. This standard is adopted in accordance with subdivision 6 a of § 40.1-22 of the Code of Virginia and shall apply to every employer, employee, and place of employment in the Commonwealth of Virginia within the jurisdiction of the VOSH program as described in 16VAC25-60-20 and 16VAC25-60-30. - 1.
-Should the federal COVID-19 Emergency Temporary Standard, 1910.502, et seq., applicable to settings where any employee provides healthcare services or healthcare support services, be adopted by the Virginia Safety and Health Codes Board and take effect, application of Virginia's 16VAC-25-220, except for 16VAC-25-220-40 B.7.d and e, and 16VAC25-220-90, to such covered employers and employees subject to the standard shall be suspended while the federal COVID-19 Emergency Temporary Standard remains in effect. - 2.
-Should the federal COVID-19 Emergency Temporary Standard, 1910.502, et seq., applicable to settings where any employee provides healthcare services or healthcare support services, be adopted by the Virginia Safety and Health Codes Board but later be stayed or invalidated by a state or federal court, the provisions of Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS-CoV-2 Virus That Causes COVID-19, including 16VAC25-220-50, shall immediately apply to such employers and employees in its place with no further action of the Board required. - 3.
-Should the federal COVID-19 Emergency Temporary Standard, 1910.502, et seq., applicable to all settings where any employee provides healthcare services or healthcare support services, be adopted by the Virginia Safety and Health Codes Board but later be stayed by federal OSHA, or otherwise revoked, repealed, declared unenforceable, or permitted to expire, the provisions of Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS-CoV-2 Virus That Causes COVID-19, including 16VAC25-
+B. This standard is adopted in accordance with subdivision 6 a of § 40.1-22 of the Code of Virginia and shall apply to every employer, employee, and place of employment in the Commonwealth of Virginia within the jurisdiction of the VOSH program as described in 16VAC25-60-20 and 16VAC25-60-30.

+1. Should the federal COVID-19 Emergency Temporary Standard, 29 CFR § 1910.502, et seq., applicable to settings where any employee provides health care services or health care support services, be adopted by the Virginia Safety and Health Codes Board and take effect, application of Virginia's 16VAC25-220 this chapter, except for 16VAC25-220-40 B 7 d and B 7 e, and 16VAC25-220-90, to such covered employers and employees subject to the standard shall be suspended while the federal COVID-19 Emergency Temporary Standard remains in effect.

+2. Should the federal COVID-19 Emergency Temporary Standard, 29 CFR § 1910.502 et seq., applicable to settings where any employee provides health care services or health care support services, be adopted by the Virginia Safety and Health Codes Board but later be stayed or invalidated by a state or federal court, the provisions of Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS Co V 2 Virus That Causes COVID-19 this chapter, including 16VAC25-220-50, shall immediately apply to such employers and employees in its place with no further action of the board required.

-220-50, shall immediately apply to such employers and employees in its place with no further action of the Board required.
-In addition, the Virginia Safety and Health Codes Board shall within 30 days notice a regular, special, or emergency meeting/conduct a regular, special, or emergency meeting to determine whether there is a continued need for Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS-CoV-2 Virus That Causes COVID-19, or whether it should be maintained, modified, or revoked.
+3. Should the federal COVID-19 Emergency Temporary Standard, 29 CFR § 1910.502 et seq., applicable to all settings where any employee provides health care services or health care support services, be adopted by the Virginia Safety and Health Codes Board but later be stayed by federal OSHA, or otherwise revoked, repealed, declared unenforceable, or permitted to expire, the provisions of Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS CoV-2 Virus That Causes COVID-19 this chapter, including 16VAC25-220-50, shall immediately apply to such employers and employees in its place with no further action of the board required.
+In addition, the Virginia Safety and Health Codes Board shall within 30 days notice a regular, special, or emergency meeting, conduct a regular, special, or emergency meeting to determine whether there is a continued need for Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS CoV-2 Virus That Causes COVID 19 this continued need for Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS CoV-2 Virus That Causes COVID 19 this continued need for Virginia's 16VAC25-220, Final Permanent Standard for Infectious Disease Prevention of the SARS CoV-2 Virus That Causes COVID 19 this chapter, or whether it should be maintained, modified, or revoked.